-When the heating element is the likely repair
+When the heating element is probably the problem

 Electric dryer tumbles but never heats